Traumatic Brain Injury

 Traumatic Brain Injury Advisory Board Meeting Schedule

-Meetings are scheduled quarterly (February, May, August and November) from 10 a.m. to 3 p.m. and take place at the Giant Super Store, Second Floor – Community Center, Blue Mountain Room, 2300 Linglestown Road, Harrisburg, PA 17110.
-A meeting announcement is published prior to each meeting in the Pennsylvania Bulletin under the requirements outline in the Pennsylvania Sunshine Act (Open Meetings Law).
-Please note outside food and drinks are prohibited at the Giant Super Store.
+Meetings are scheduled quarterly (February, May, August and November) from 10 a.m. to 3 p.m.
+Meeting locations are published in the agenda, which is located under section “Upcoming Meetings” of the website.
+A meeting announcement is also published prior to each meeting in the Pennsylvania Bulletin under the requirements outline in the Pennsylvania Sunshine Act (Open Meetings Law).

 Annual Reports prior to 2019 are available upon request by contacting the Division of Community Systems Development and Outreach at 717-772-2763.